 Problem AddressedChronic hepatitis C is a common condition, especially in prisoners and other at-risk populations.
 Many with the illness, particularly those in rural areas, have limited access to high-quality medical evaluation, followup, and treatment.
 As a result, these individuals may spread the disease to others, and often end up suffering disease-related complications that can lead to death.

-- A common condition, especially in prisoners and other at-risk populations: Between 3.2 and 4.0 million people in the United States have chronic hepatitis C (caused by the hepatitis C virus or HCV).1,2 The condition disproportionately affects injection drug users, prisoners, substance abusers, and others who engage in risky health behaviors.3,4 For example, newly released prisoners are 9 to 10 times more likely to have hepatitis C than the average individual.5 More than 28,000 New Mexicans have hepatitis C, including 42 percent of the state’s roughly 6,000 prisoners.
+- A common condition, especially in prisoners and other at-risk populations: Between 3.2 and 4.0 million people in the United States have chronic hepatitis C (caused by the hepatitis C virus).1,2 The condition disproportionately affects injection drug users, prisoners, substance abusers, and others who engage in risky health behaviors.3,4 For example, newly released prisoners are 9 to 10 times more likely to have hepatitis C than the average individual.5 More than 28,000 New Mexicans have hepatitis C, including 42 percent of the state’s roughly 6,000 prisoners.

-- Aggressive screening, but limited access to care: Due to the high-risk nature of the clients they serve, public health sites routinely test for HCV antibodies.
+- Aggressive screening, but limited access to care: Due to the high-risk nature of the clients they serve, public health sites routinely test for hepatitis C virus antibodies.
 Those testing positive need specialized medical evaluation and treatment, including education on the condition (e.g., the need to avoid alcohol) and how to avoid spreading it to others.6,7,8 Treatment can frequently “cure” chronic hepatitis (bringing viral loads down to an undetectable level for a sustained period of time).
-However, many individuals diagnosed with hepatitis C cannot access education and treatment in a timely manner, leading some to question the appropriateness of widespread HCV screening.9 For example, in New Mexico, almost all infectious disease specialists, gastroenterologists, and hepatologists trained in hepatitis C management work in Albuquerque or Santa Fe, leaving infected patients in prisons and other remote settings with limited access to specialty care before implementation of Project ECHO.10
+However, many individuals diagnosed with hepatitis C cannot access education and treatment in a timely manner, leading some to question the appropriateness of widespread hepatitis C virus screening.9 For example, in New Mexico, almost all infectious disease specialists, gastroenterologists, and hepatologists trained in hepatitis C management work in Albuquerque or Santa Fe, leaving infected patients in prisons and other remote settings with limited access to specialty care before implementation of Project ECHO.10

 - Leading to potential spread of disease, many complications and deaths: Without treatment, those with chronic hepatitis C may spread it to others by sharing needles or engaging in unprotected sex.
 Infected individuals frequently develop complications, including cirrhosis and liver disease, which can lead to death.